 Concerns National Grey Area still not resolved - meaning we may still have to attend some incidents where there is no clear role for the police - but we have conculded that where a partner agency calls we are unlikly to accecpt the risk from them.
 Finance No Budget required.
-PROPOSED CLOSED 4.
-A lack of resource profile the PMO, and fupcoming proje or UPDATE October 2024 : This is still a work in progress, current resource profiles for ongoing projects are being collated, as well as projected upcoming projects as part of the Blueprint 2030 build - remain open 5.
-A lack of gap analysis to establish an understanding available and missing skills and create a skills matrix which identifies gaps.
+4. A lack of resource profile for the PMO, and for upcoming projects PROPOSED CLOSED Medium Priority Recommendation: The PMO should establish a resource profile against their own management requirements, and a profile for individual projects against a projected pipeline of upcoming projects.
+Initial Management Response: We accept this and we will look into different methodologies to progress this.
+Responsible Person: Sally Brooks - Project Manager / Suzi Nicholls - Project Manager Target Date: 31st March 2025 UPDATE October 2024: This is still a work in progress, current resource profiles for ongoing projects are being collated, as well as projected upcoming projects as part of the Blueprint 2030 build - remain open 5.
+A lack of gap analysis to establish an understanding of available and missing skills Medium Priority Recommendation: The PMO should conduct gap analysis of the available PMO skills and resources and create a skills matrix which identifies gaps.
 Initial Management Response: We accept this and we will look to collate a skills matrix of all PMO staff.
 Responsible Person: Sally Brooks - Project Manager / Suzi Nicholls - Project Manager Target Date: 31st March 2025 UPDATE October 2024: A skills matrix has been created covering key activities and knowledge areas for the Change Team.
 The matrix will provide an overview of skills across the team and their method of training to bridge any gaps.